Unveiling Luminous Ly$\alpha$ Emitters at $z\approx6$ through JWST/NIRCam Imaging in the COSMOS Field: Sample Data

-We run \texttt{SExtractor} \citep{ber96} to perform photometry in the \jwst/NIRCam four band images.
-We first create an empirical point-spread function (PSF) by co-adding at least 100 bright (not saturated) stars and set the photometry aperture with a diameter of triple PSF FWHM for each band.
-The aperture correction is also calculated from the PSF in each band.
+We run \texttt{SExtractor} \citep{ber96} to detect the sources and measure the flux in the \jwst/NIRCam four band images.
 As the original target positions are given by the narrow-band (NB) data (\lya\ centroid), we first match the output catalogs to the targets within a distance tolerance of $0\arcsec.3$.
 For each target, we select its highest-S/N band to feed the detection image.
 Usually, we adopt the F277W or F444W (boosted by \ha\ emission) band for most of sources otherwise we adopt the SW bands for the multiple components in the merging/interacting systems, z6lae-072 and z6lae-137.
-We then rerun \texttt{SExtractor} in the dual image mode with corresponding detection images.
-For each measurement image, we keep adopting an aperture with a diameter of triple PSF FWHM.
-For those containing multiple components, we improve the photometric measurements by performing \texttt{GALFIT} (see Section \ref{sec:galmorp}).
+We then rerun \texttt{SExtractor} in the dual image mode to perform photometry with the corresponding detection images.
+In this procedure, we create an empirical point-spread function (PSF) by co-adding at least 100 bright (not saturated) stars for each band and carry out PSF matching to the F444W band.
+Then we adopting an aperture with a radius of 0\arcsec.15 in each measurement image.
+The aperture correction is calculated from the empirical PSF in the F444W images.
+For those containing double components, we adopt the original image for each band in case of source blending and do photometry using an aperture with a diameter of the distance between the two components.
+We also improve the photometric measurements by performing \texttt{GALFIT} (see Section \ref{sec:galmorp}).
+We perform simulations to evaluate the flux uncertainty.
+For each galaxy (detected in the band), we create 100 mock sources (from \texttt{GALFIT}), and put them randomly (around the galaxy) on the given image.
+We then use \texttt{SExtractor} as we did photometry for the real objects, and compute the mean and standard deviation of the measurements.
 Table \ref{tab1} lists the multi-band photometry results of the galaxy sample.

 \floattable